How does the HHO kit work?Angel

 Technology is not a secret science.
 Electrolysis is an electrochemical reaction.
-I guess many of you heard about electrolysis in high-school already in the chemistry classes.
+I guess many of you heard about electrolysis in high school already in the chemistry classes.
 The HHO dry cell is the electrolyzer, which is producing HHO gas.
 The electrolyzer made of Stainless steel plates, separated by gaskets with exact space between them.
-They have holes in certain places inside so that the electrolyte can go through.
+They have holes inside certain places so the electrolyte can go through.
 To produce HHO gas, you need to have two components:

 - Electrolyte for the system – this is consumable for operation.

 - Electrical power from the charging system of the vehicle 12.0-14.4V DC or 24.0-29.0V DC or any power supply that can give you 12 or 24V

 HHO Kit looks like the one on the picture: